a field guide to the planet - by Damon Ramsey

 The park and summit are accessed from Chiang Mai, Thailands biggest northern city.

 You can do day trips, which return to Chiang Mai, for about 1000 baht.
 If staying overnight near the park, you can get there in various ways.
 A popular way is to jump on a day tour from Chiang Mai of the Doi Inthanon Natinal Park (for 1000 Baht or so), and get dropped off at the end of the day at your accommodation, or nearby.
 I hired a taxi to my accommodation for 1600 baht.
 A private luxury car for one might be twice that much.

 But it is cheaper and much better to hire and drive your own car or bike if you are happy to negotiate Thai traffic and roads.
 (It is not too bad in Chiang Mai, in fact, and most drivers are very polite and don't lose their cool like we do in the west).
 I made the mistake of renting a taxi to get up there, and then realized I couldn't get around the park with ease and at my own pace; it serves me right for not doing the research on sites like this; I should have read my own page first!
 Without a car there is a lot of long walking and getting taxis and bikes everywhere, and lots of waiting around.

 There are various accommodations here.
 I stayed at Inthanon Highland Resort.

-The main road offers an amazing transect from lowland to highland, through a variety of habitats, including rivers, swamps, bamboo forest, tropical rainforest, and highland cloud forest.
+The main road offers an amazing transect from lowland to highland, through a variety of habitats, including rivers, swamps, bamboo forest, deciduous forest, tropical rainforest, and highland cloud forest.
 There are many stops with a range of small to medium walks....

 but there are also mammals...